Tottenham 1-0 Chelsea: 'English referees cannot use VAR' - Maurizio Sarri slams penalty call in Spurs semi-final | Goal.com

 On the other side, Kane went on to say he thought that the officals were correct with their ruling, which helped lead Spurs to an advantage heading into the second leg.

-The two sides will meet once again on January 22 at Stamford Bridge with a spot in the finale on the line.
+The two sides will meet once again on January 24 at Stamford Bridge with a spot in the final on the line.

 Before that, though, Spurs are set to face Manchester United and Fulham while Chelsea take on Newcastle and Arsenal in their respective league matches.